mitre/inspec_training_courses/InSpec 102 Dev/InSpec102DevCourse.md

 ---
 ## Creating InSpec profile
-# TODO: Update all connections for the above new virtualbox images

 Let's start by creating a profile that will contain NGINX tests.

 Start by moving to the /root directory.